 Fight your temptation of going out and buying the extra stuff that you don’t need right now.
 Once you have some experience, then you can decide what extra thing you can buy.

 Strictly don’t always rely on imported designs, as files may be corrupted.
 So, it is good to try stitches on some scrap fabric for testing.

 Every machine is different, so it can’t replicate the same design as other machines.
 And there are a lot of factors.
 It may be because of a stabilizer or thread or needle or even a machine digitizer.

 The bottom line of all this is to practice, practice, and practice again.
 You won’t become an expert overnight; you have to burn the midnight oil.

-There are different types of embroidery machines in the market, do proper research and then buy the best embroidery machine for home business and do remember that the sewing machine is different from the embroidery machine, so learn to operate it.
+There are different types of embroidery machines in the market, do proper research and then buy the best embroidery machine for your home business, and do remember that the sewing machine is different from the embroidery machine, so learn to operate it.

-In a short while, you will have immaculately monogrammed hats, t-shirt, towels.
+In a short while, you will have immaculately monogrammed hats, t-shirts, and towels.
 You will fall in love with the results of your embroidery machine.